Dear Caring Parent,

 - kind of behavior changes after an hour or two of gaming

 - different kinds of behavior with different kinds of games

 - quality of social interaction outside of gaming

 If limits need to be set, and they usually do, stick to the limits you set!
 But first, check in with yourself about why you are worried.
 Is it because:

 - there are behavior changes you don’t like?

 - you feel they are too absorbed in the games?
 A good reality check on this is how would you react if your son/daughter was reading for hours through the night and not wanting to go to school/watching TV for hours….

 - you want them to pay attention to some ‘real’ life things that matter to the household?

 - you overheard others saying really negative things about video gaming?

-So here’s the video.
-Be great to hear from you after you watch it.
-Post a comment next time you return to OMGparenting…
+So here’s the video from Daphne Bavelier.
+It’d be great to hear from you after you watch it.

 This independent TEDx event is operated under license from TED.